-Hurler Syndrome or Mucopolysaccharidosis Type I is a rare genetic disorder in which an enzyme deficiency causes deposition of glycosaminoglycans in body cells that severely impairs their function.
+Hurler Syndrome or Mucopolysaccharidosis Type I is a rare genetic disorder in which an enzyme deficiency causes deposition of glycosaminoglycans in body cells, which then are severely impaired in their function.

-Among many other things, Hurler Syndrome can lead to spinal canal stenosis and then to spinal cord compression which may resemble CCI symptoms.
-More over actual instability of the c-spine may occur.
+Among many other things, Hurler Syndrome can lead to spinal canal stenosis and later to spinal cord compression which may resemble CCI symptoms.
+Moreover, actual instability of the c-spine may occur.

 Skeletal abnormalities such as hip dysplasia, gibbus, carpal tunnel syndrome, spondylolisthesis